 - Buy bakeware that has handles coming straight out instead of up.
 That makes it much easier to lift a cake or casserole out of the oven and onto the counter.

 - Make your Tupperware work overtime.
 You can lift a big Tupperware of homemade stuffing and carry it to the table, even when it’s full to the brim.

 - Use a serrated knife to securely hold a vegetable, like a potato, and use another knife to slice it.

-(Meet Shirley in a mini-documentary about her life with PsA: A Fighting Promise.)
+(Meet Shirley in a video about her life with PsA: A Fighting Promise.)